Rachel Goswell

 Rachel Ann Goswell (born 16 May 1971) is an English musician who rose to prominence as vocalist and guitarist of the shoegaze band Slowdive, which formed in 1989.
-Goswell, along with Neil Halstead, Ian McCutcheon and former Chapterhouse member Simon Rowe became Mojave 3 when Slowdive transitioned to a more country/folk rock style.
+When Slowdive disbanded in 1995, Goswell, along with Neil Halstead, Ian McCutcheon and former Chapterhouse member Simon Rowe became Mojave 3, performing in a more country/folk rock style.
 She released a solo album in 2004, titled Waves Are Universal on 4AD Records.

 Early life

 Goswell was born in Fareham, Hampshire, England.
 Her family moved to Wales after her birth, and to Reading, Berkshire when she was seven, where she spent the rest of her youth.
 She has an older brother.

 Her father taught her folk guitar songs from the age of seven, and she began studying classical guitar and music theory at age ten.
 Goswell took classical guitar lessons along with childhood friend Neil Halstead, with whom she formed Slowdive in 1989.
 She was influenced, from a singing point of view, by Siouxsie Sioux", "it was [she] who made me want to be a singer."
-Joni Mitchell, Iggy Pop and Nick Cave were her other favorite singers.
+Joni Mitchell, Iggy Pop and Nick Cave were her other favourite singers.
 Goswell was also inspired by the Cocteau Twins; she discovered their music at 16 and "found myself immersed in the magic and wonder of their overall sound musically."
 The songs that influenced her the most were: "There Is A Light That Never Goes Out" by The Smiths, "92 Degrees" from Siouxsie and the Banshees' Tinderbox album, "Persephone" from Cocteau Twins' Treasure album and "River" by Joni Mitchell.